-We may change our investment strategy, investment guidelines and asset allocation without notice or shareholder consent, which may result in riskier investments.
+We may change our investment strategy, investment guidelines, hedging strategy, and asset allocation, operational and management policies without notice or shareholder consent, which may materially adversely affect our business, financial condition and results of operations and our ability to pay dividends to our shareholders.
 In addition, our declaration of trust provides that our Board of Trustees may authorize us to revoke or otherwise terminate our REIT election, without the approval of our shareholders.

-Our Board of Trustees has the authority to change our investment strategy or asset allocation at any time without notice to or consent from our shareholders.
-To the extent that our investment strategy changes in the future, we may make investments that are different from, and possibly riskier than, the investments described in this prospectus.
-A change in our investment strategy may increase our exposure to interest rate and real estate market fluctuations or require us to sell a portion of our existing investments, which could result in gains or losses and therefore increase our earnings volatility.
-Furthermore, a change in our asset allocation could result in our allocating assets in a different manner than as described in this prospectus.
+Our Board of Trustees has the authority to change our investment strategy, investment guidelines, hedging strategy, and asset allocation, operational and management policies at any time without notice to or consent from our shareholders, which could result in our purchasing assets or entering into hedging transactions that are different from, and possibly riskier than, the investments described in this prospectus.
+A change in our investment or hedging strategy may increase our exposure real estate values, interest rates, and other factors.
+A change in our asset allocation could result in us purchasing assets in classes different from those described in this prospectus.